JMH-codeking/third_year_project/packetloss_simulation/README.md

 - Node failure (specifically energy depletion, packetloss increase from anypoint to 100%)

+# Special simulation cases
+- As this three events are independent, so that we can set the three situations happening together
+- Special cases: when both link failure and normal congestion reasons happen the packetloss_type of this datapoint would be a List

 # Simulation result
 - This simulation result is the combination of the three cases, with node failure is always the last event triggered.